DGriffin91/ridiculous_bevy_hot_reloading/README.md

 }
 ```

 `#[make_hot]` replaces contents of the rotate function with one that will try to call the function from the dynamic library.
-If the library is not loaded it will call the original (but renamed) function.
 To make this possible, it adds the `hot_reload_lib_internal_use_only: Res<HotReloadLibInternalUseOnly>` argument to the rotate system.

 ```rs
 // Recursive expansion of make_hot! macro
 // ==============================================
 #[no_mangle]
 pub fn ridiculous_bevy_hot_rotate(mut query: Query<&mut Transform, With<Shape>>, time: Res<Time>) {
     for mut transform in &mut query {